Cypheron Core

 Secret Keys

-Secret keys are wrapped in SecretBox
+Secret keys are wrapped in SecretBox for memory safety:

 #![allow(unused)] fn main() { use cypheron_core::kem::MlKemSecretKey; use cypheron_core::sig::MlDsaSecretKey; use secrecy::ExposeSecret; // Secret keys are automatically zeroized when dropped let sk: MlKemSecretKey = // ... from keypair generation // Access secret data only when needed let secret_bytes = sk.0.expose_secret(); // sk is automatically zeroized when it goes out of scope }